PyDrocsid/cogs/moderation/content_filter/documentation.md

 ### `remove`

-This command is used to remove an expressions from the filter. <br>
+Removes a regular expression from the filter.

 ```css
 .content_filter [remove|-] <pattern_id>